yt-project/yt/doc/source/examining/loading_data.rst

    ds = yt.load("AM06/AM06.out1.00400.athdf", units_override=units_override)

-This means that the yt fields, e.g. ``("gas","density")``, ``("gas","velocity_x")``, ``("gas","magnetic_field_x")``,
-will be in cgs units (or whatever unit system was specified), but the Athena fields, e.g., ``("athena_pp","density")``, ``("athena_pp","vel1")``, ``("athena_pp","Bcc1")``, will be in code units.
+This means that the yt fields, e.g. ``("gas","density")``, ``("gas","velocity_x")``, ``("gas","magnetic_field_x")``, will be in cgs units (or whatever unit system was specified), but the Athena fields, e.g., ``("athena_pp","density")``, ``("athena_pp","vel1")``, ``("athena_pp","Bcc1")``, will be in code units.

 .. rubric:: Caveats

 * yt primarily works with primitive variables.
 If the Athena++ dataset contains conservative variables, the yt primitive fields will be generated from the conserved variables on disk.
 * Special relativistic datasets may be loaded, but at this time not all of their fields are fully supported.
-In particular, the relationships between quantities such as pressure and thermal energy will be incorrect, as it is currently assumed that their relationship is that of an ideal a :math:`\gamma`-law equation of state.
+In particular, the relationships between quantities such as pressure and thermal energy will be incorrect, as it is currently assumed that their relationship is that of an ideal :math:`\gamma`-law equation of state.
 This will be rectified in a future release.
 * Domains may be visualized assuming periodicity.